-Hospital redevelopment project
+(b) Hospital redevelopment project:

-During the year, the Hospital received approval to award the construction contract to fit up the 34-bed Acute Care of the Elderly ("ACE") unit on the third floor of the Hospital's James Beach Health Care Centre.
-The total project is estimated to cost \$7,486,200 including architect and related fees.
-The MOHLTC has approved a maximum capital grant for the project of \$6,773,800 towards this cost.
+During the year, the Hospital received approval of the implementation of the Mental Health project from the MOHLTC.
+The total project costs to date are estimated to be \$9,989,500 including architect and related fees and equipment.
+The MOHLTC will provide a maximum capital grant of up to \$9,058,700 towards this cost.
+The final project cost and corresponding grant will be determined at the time of award of the contract based on bid results.
 The balance of the project will be funded by the Queensway Carleton Hospital Foundation and the Queensway Carleton Hospital.
-This project is expected to be completed by March 31, 2017.

-Bank loan
+(c) Bank loan:

 The Hospital has guaranteed a bank loan obtained by the Queensway Carleton Hospital Foundation for the maximum amount of \$12,375,000, excluding interest and expenses.
-The Foundation used the proceeds of this loan to pay the License fee disclosed in Note 14.
+The Foundation used the proceeds of this loan to pay the License fee disclosed in note 13.
 The Hospital is not aware of any facts which would cause a default of the loan by the Foundation.
-At March 31, 2016, the Foundation has an outstanding balance of \$8,192,865 (2015 - \$8,790,465).
+At March 31, 2018, the Foundation has an outstanding balance of \$6,627,268 (2017 - \$7,573,702).

-12. Commitments and guarantees (continued)
+11. Commitments and guarantees (continued):

-Line of credit
+(d) Line of credit:

-At March 31, 2016, Hospital Food Services - Ontario, Inc. ("HFS") has an outstanding balance of \$5,870,092 (2015 - \$6,922,686) on an available line of credit for which the Hospital is one of the guarantors.
+At March 31, 2018, Hospital Food Services - Ontario, Inc. ("HFS") has an outstanding balance of \$3,139,900 (2017 - \$4,501,554) on an available line of credit for which the Hospital is one of the guarantors.
 In the event of any breach of covenants associated with this line of credit, the Hospital may be required to advance funds to HFS in accordance with its guarantee of the debt.
-The Hospital's share of the potential debt repayment is based on the agreement between HFS and the member hospitals, which at March 31, 2016 is 11.3% (2015 - 11.3%).
+The Hospital's share of the potential debt repayment is based on the agreement between HFS and the member hospitals, which at March 31, 2018 is 11.3% (2017 - 11.3%).
 This rate was fixed in 2008 - 2009 based on the percentage of the Hospital's purchases in that year.

-At March 31, 2016, the Hospital's share of the potential debt repayment should HFS default on the line of credit is \$663,320 (2015 - \$782,264).
+At March 31, 2018, the Hospital's share of the potential debt repayment should HFS default on the line of credit is \$354,819 (2017 - \$508,676).
 As at the date of approval of the financial statements, there has been no such request by the debtor.

-13. Contingent liabilities
+12. Contingent liabilities:

 The nature of the Hospital's activities is such that there is usually litigation pending or in prospect at any time.
-With respect to claims at March 31, 2016, management believes the Hospital has valid defences and appropriate insurance coverage in place.
+With respect to claims at March 31, 2018, management believes the Hospital has valid defences and appropriate insurance coverage in place.
 In the event any claims are successful, management believes that such claims are not expected to have material effect on the Hospital's financial position.